SaulBuilds/CodeInsight/cli/docs/GITHUB_OAUTH_SETUP.md

 ## Default Authentication

 VibeInsights AI can use pre-configured GitHub OAuth credentials from environment variables that allow you to authenticate without creating your own GitHub OAuth application.
-When you run commands that require GitHub access (like `vibe list-repos` or `vibe analyze`), the tool will attempt to use these credentials.
+When you run commands that require GitHub access (like `vibeinsights list-repos` or `vibeinsights analyze`), the tool will attempt to use these credentials.

 ### Setting up Default Credentials